Monitor Type: Resources — Windows/WMI

 Keywords – default event categories or tags, select one or more to filter events.

 User – the name or the security identifier (SID) of the user on whose behalf the event occurred.
-When this setting contains user name, the monitor will try to get SID for defined user before quering for events.
+When this setting contains user name, the monitor will try to get SID for defined user before querying for events.
 If monitor fails to get SID, it will report an invalid settings error.

 Retrieving SID by user name may not working correctly for remote hosts, so it is recommended to use SID for this parameter.